Eric Holder Charged With Murder In Nipsey Hussle Case

 Per the Associated Press, Nipsey Hussle was a beloved figure in the Los Angeles community, and earlier today, the California State Senate adjourned in his honor.

-“He was a manifestation, from my perspective, of the American dream, even the California dream,” said Democratic Sen. Holly Mitchell, of Los Angeles.
+“He was a manifestation, from my perspective, of the American dream, even the California dream,” said Democratic Sen. Holly Mitchell of Los Angeles.
 “He represents a new generation of entertainer turned activist turned entrepreneur.”

 Congresswoman Karen Bass took to Twitter to announce that she will be honoring Nipsey in Congress.